 Here are a few ideas:

-- You can use other types of ground meat like ground beef or chicken instead of ground turkey.
-You can even use Italian sausage.
+- You can use other types of ground meat like ground beef, chicken or even use Italian sausage.
+I've also made this dish vegetarian using Beyond Beef, which is plant-based ground beef.

 - Instead of Italian flavors, you can make Tex-Mex zucchini boats with chili powder and salsa instead of marinara sauce.
 You can even make zucchini taco boats with leftover taco meat from taco night!
 Top them with a dollop of sour cream.